Ideas for Your Retaining Wall Design

-There are many types of retaining wall, as well as different materials that can be used, and each can be considered.
+There are several different types of retaining walls, as well as different materials that can be used, and each can be considered.

 Concrete is tough, and will last for decades without rotting.
 Concrete is also very versatile.
 Concrete dyes let you create a variety of looks, and you can also texture concrete or use imprinted concrete to copy stone or create the illusion of blocks.
 You can even add a gravel, stone or brick veneer to simulate nature or improve compatibility with surrounding structures.

 Poured concrete retaining walls are particularly suitable for the popular cantilever retaining wall design (used by Xpress Engineering), and they’re very tough as well.
 They can even be reinforced with steel for a stronger design.
 While concrete is a great choice for a retaining wall, and one that can be created in a variety of shapes to suit your site, there are other construction materials you can consider as well.

 Another popular choice is a CMU concrete block retaining wall design.
 There are various types of blocks available, which may be referred to as cement blocks, cinder blocks or CMU’s (Concrete Masonry Units).
 Any of these types of block can provide excellent materials for commercial, municipal, industrial, or residential retaining walls.
 However, those that are hollow allow for greater structural strength, and are the type of block that we recommend.

 A CMU block wall is suitable for many purposes, but because of the modular components, they may not be quite as strong as poured concrete.
 The most typical block used is a large, hollow, and lightweight concrete (or “cinder”) block, sometimes called a “CMU” (Concrete Masonry Unit).
 This type of block is both strong and durable, and can be reinforced for greater strength.

 Wood retaining walls can offer a more casual style, and are especially suited for smaller and less demanding residential landscapes.